mikezxc136/sale-azure/3 - Azure Synapse Analystic/README.md

 Remember to create new Stored procedure parameters, so it can take the item from the previous activity which is getMetadata and give us table name.
 ![Alt text](image/sql-serverless-endpoint.png)

 Voila!
-You have been through 90% of the project, check out the demo and contact me if you counter any issues!
+You have been through 90% of the project.
 Next, we gonna use PowerBI to visualize our database.